Madhusahitya/web3-developer-portfolio/README.md

 # Web3 Developer Portfolio

 A modern, animated, and responsive portfolio for Web3 developers.
 Built with **Next.js**, **Tailwind CSS**, and **Framer Motion**.
-Showcases your skills, projects, learning journey, and more with a beautiful UI and crypto-themed effects.
+Showcases your skills, projects, learning journey, and more with a beautiful UI.

 ## 🚀 Project Overview
 This portfolio is designed for Web3/blockchain developers to highlight their skills, projects, and continuous learning.
 It features:
-- Animated hero section with orbiting crypto icons
+- Animated hero section
 - Responsive design for all devices
 - Light and dark mode support (customizable)
 - Sections for About, Projects, Learning, Skills, and more
 - Easy to customize and extend

 ## ✨ Features
-- **Animated Hero Section**: Eye-catching profile with orbiting crypto icons (BTC, ETH, SOL)
+- **Animated Hero Section**: Eye-catching profile
 - **Modern Navigation**: Sticky topbar with theme toggle
 - **Projects & Skills**: Highlight your best work and tech stack
 - **Learning Journey**: Showcase your ongoing education